Lapin0t/phd-manuscript/main/02_games.typ

 #block(stroke: 1pt, inset: 0.8em, radius: 5pt)[
-*Iteration Things and Elgot Things* ~~ Every equation system has a _canonical choice_ of solution, subject to coherence conditions.
+*Iteration Things and Elgot Things* ~~ Every equation system has a _choice_ of solution, subject to coherence conditions.
 This following has been
 defined:

 - _iteration theories_, for terms in finitary algebraic theories~#mcite(dy: -4em, <BloomE93>),